Dignity Health and the University of California: A Legacy of Caring for Californians

 Dignity Health expects all clinicians practicing in its facilities to provide services in accordance with their clinical judgement and the needs and wishes of their patients.
 Dignity Health also expects all clinicians to inform patients of all of their health care options and transfer a patient to another provider if a certain service is not offered.
 In recent months, Dignity Health and the University of California have worked to update their contractual arrangements so these expectations are even clearer.

 Several respected health care organizations, including the California Medical Association and California Hospital Association, have expressed public support for these partnerships.
-You can voice your support to continue these vital health programs by submitting comments up until March 16 by contacting the UC Regents.
+You can voice your support to continue these vital health programs by submitting comments directly to the UC Regents.

 Frequently Asked Questions